radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 Donate link: https://preventdirectaccess.com/pricing/?utm_source=wordpress&utm_medium=plugin&utm_campaign=donation
 Tags: protect uploads, file protection, media files, downloads, secure downloads Requires at least: 4.7
-Requires PHP: 5.6
+Requires PHP: 5.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tested up to: 5.6
+Tested up to: 5.7
 Stable tag: 5.4

 A simple way to prevent search engines and the public from indexing and accessing your files without complex user authentication.

 == Description ==

-Prevent Direct Access (PDA) provides a simple solution to protect your WordPress files as well as prevent Google, other search engines and unwanted users from indexing and stealing your hard-to-produce ebooks, documents, and videos.
+Prevent Direct Access (PDA) offers a simple solution to protect your WordPress files as well as prevent Google, other search engines and unwanted users from indexing and stealing your hard-to-produce ebooks, documents, and videos.

-We've created an intuitive user interface under Media Library list view.
+We've created an intuitive user interface in your Media Library.
 It's simple and easy to use.
 You'll be able to protect your private files in no time.

 = An Inside Look at Prevent Direct Access (PDA) Gold = https://www.youtube.com/watch?v=37wP7TTcW4Q